By Amy DeYoung

 Before entering a new country, research customs regulations in that area.
 You may not be allowed to transport certain items, such as electronics or medications, yourself.
 Don’t risk getting stopped at customs and having your items confiscated.

 While you’re researching customs regulations, take a moment to review your airline’s baggage policy.
 If you’re taking multiple airlines, verify that they all have the same policy and note any differences that you’ll need to account for.
-Depending on your budget and timeline, it may be worth upgrading to an extra baggage allowance.
+Depending on how you plan your moving budget and timeline, it may be worth upgrading to an extra baggage allowance.
 Always weigh your baggage before you leave.
 It can be hard to estimate what 50 versus 60 pounds of luggage feels like on your own, and you don’t want to be stuck paying big fees or being forced to part with some of your things.

 Shipping items overseas puts your belongings through a lot, making careful packing crucial for keeping your things intact.